DanielMoscoso/100day_challenge/Readme.txt

 		-Places the cursor to the website text box as soon as the program runs, and initialize the email text box with '@gmail.com'."
 		-The text boxes are actually 'entry' boxes.
+		-The entry boxes' layout also changed.
+They needed to be wider.
 ===============================================================================